 When hat hair is actually a good thing.

 We’ve finally started to get the winter weather.
 That means breaking out our favorite cozy sweaters, winter hats and chic (but warm) coats.
 As much as we do love the changing of the seasons, one thing we don’t love is boring hat hair.
-Your hat doesn’t just keep you warm, it’s also a must-neeeded hair accessory.
-And we think they should be worn with gorgeous hairstyles that’ll compliment your fashion-forward winter hats.
-Read on to see how to style your hair with your winter hats.
+Your hat doesn’t just keep you warm, it’s also a must-needed hair accessory.
+And we think they should be worn with gorgeous hairstyles to complement your fashion-forward winter hats.
+Read on to see how to style your hair with your winter hats:

 Winter Hats and Hairstyle Combos